 VA Disability Rating for Heart Arrhythmia

 Veterans can develop service-related heart arrhythmia for many reasons, such as stress, trauma, and environmental pollutants.
-Veterans with service-connected heart arrhythmia can apply to the VA for a disability rating that may entitle them to benefits, including monthly compensation.
+Veterans with service-connected heart arrhythmia can apply to the VA for a disability rating of 10%, 30%, 60% or 100% that can entitle them to benefits.
 Veterans Guide leads you through the heart arrhythmia VA rating system and how you can take the next steps to get benefits.

 Key Takeaways